Updated Oct 30th, 2024

 Google Analytics Enhanced Measurement allows you to track user behavior across all devices and channels.
 You can measure engagement around specific types of content like product pages, blog posts, news articles, and tutorials.
 You can create custom dimensions and measures to get even more granular insights.

 For example, you can see how many times users scroll down a page, click an outbound link, search for something on your site, download a file, or watch a video.
 Google Analytics 4 enables “Automatically Collected Events” and conversions simply by adding the tracking code to your site.
-It doesn’t rely on Google Tag Manager or placement of additional event tracking scripts to make this happen as Google Analytics 3 does.
+It doesn’t rely on Google Tag Manager or placement of additional event tracking scripts to make this happen as Universal Analytics did.
 Google has developed these standardized conversion actions that will automatically fire without further configuration.
 That being said, using Google Tag Manager and external event tracking scripts are still recommended and supported for those who desire more advanced conversion capabilities.

 New User Interface